booch/resume/resume.md

 * Active member of developer community, frequently speaking at conferences and local user groups.

 Professional Experience
 -----------------------

+**Director of Engineering Excellence** at BookTek (2007 - present)

+* Managed various projects as an independent consultant/contractor.
+* Designed, implemented, and deployed large-scale web applications.
+    * Developed, maintained, and documented APIs for several mobile client applications.
+    * Contributed to rewrite of a hospital system's patient portal.
+    * Wrote application for patients to find doctors by specialty.
+        * Developed in 5 weeks, on time and on budget.
+    * Reduced code size and complexity to simplify on-going site maintenance.
+    * Upgraded and maintained older Rails applications.

+Tech Stacks: Ruby, Rails, RSpec, Python, Bash shell, JavaScript, jQuery, HTML, HAML, CSS, GNU/Linux (Debian, Ubuntu, Red Hat)

 **Staff Software Engineer** at DebtBook (2022 - 2024)